-When the sky this year turned orange from raging wildfires and it became most apparent that the unseen eyes of the law were closing ever inward, it wasn’t worry alone that struck many people but recognition, too; we’ve seen this before and we know what happens next.
+When the sky turned orange from raging wildfires this year and the unseen eyes of the law started to feel hotter than ever on ordinary citizens’ backs, it wasn’t worry alone that struck many people but recognition, too; we’ve seen this before and we know what happens next.
 Science fiction had prepared us.
-The world would burn and from the ashes, the technological elite would rise, using artificially intelligent machines to cement their dominion.
-Or so it goes.
-Was this not the dystopia we’ve come to expect?
-But it wasn’t — it isn’t.
-Not yet.

-Even considering our worst moments, many of them culminating this year, humanity’s relationship with technology is still much too awkward to achieve dystopia.
+Even considering our worst moments, humanity’s relationship with technology is still much too awkward for that.

 Our reality hasn’t become one of the AI-enhanced hive mind and fully realized potential of machines, but of mall security robots too stupid to avoid falling into fountains and self-driving cars that still can’t be trusted to, well, self-drive on city streets (at least, not without a chaperone).
 While law enforcement tries to flex authoritarian control by way of innovation, cops emboldened by technology still often end up showing their asses and getting called out for it.
 And the public has already wisened up to so many of their tactics.
 We’re at the crossroads, our fate not yet sealed in, and technological sophistication feels more like an anomaly, not the rule.